dask/dask/docs/source/imperative-collections.rst

 As an example, consider the case where we store tabular data in a custom format not known by ``dask.dataframe``.
 This format is naturally broken apart into pieces and we have a function that reads one piece into a Pandas DataFrame.
-We use ``dask.imperrative`` to lazily read these files into Pandas DataFrames, use ``dd.from_imperative`` to wrap these pieces up into a single ``dask.dataframe``, use the complex algorithms within ``dask.dataframe`` (groupby, join, etc..) and then switch back to imperative to save our results
+We use ``dask.imperative`` to lazily read these files into Pandas DataFrames, use ``dd.from_imperative`` to wrap these pieces up into a single ``dask.dataframe``, use the complex algorithms within ``dask.dataframe`` (groupby, join, etc..) and then switch back to imperative to save our results